How Many People Live In The World?

 The Agricultural and Industrial Revolutions between the 18th and 20th centuries promoted the next great period of population growth.
 During this time, hygiene practices improved, vaccines were created, and life expectancies grew.
 By 1804, the world population had reached 1 billion for the first time.
 Since then, the population of the world has grown exponentially, hitting the 2 billion mark in 1927, the 3 billion mark in 1960, the 4 billion mark in 1974, the 5 billion mark in 1987, 6 billion in 1999, and finally, the 7 billion mark in 2011.

 The Most Populated Countries And Cities

-In India, the population has reached a little over 1.33 billion.
+In India, the population numbers a little over 1.33 billion.
 This number represents 18% of the world’s population.
 The most populated city in this country is Mumbai with over 12.44 million individuals.
-Delhi City is the second most populated and has a population of 11,034,555.
-In India, the birth rate is 19.3 for every 1,000 people while there are only 7.3 deaths per 1,000.
+Delhi is the second most populated and has a population of 11,034,555.
+In India, the birth rate is 19.3 for every 1,000 people while there are 7.3 deaths per 1,000.
 The life expectancy in this country is 68.89 years of age.
 Around 63.6% of the population is between 15 and 64 years of age.
 The fertility rate is 2.3 children per woman.

 The third most populated country in the world is the United States.
 It has a total population of around 324,707,000.
 The most populated city in this country is New York City with 8.55 million people.
 In this country, there are 13.42 births for every 1,000 people and 8.15 deaths per 1,000.
 The life expectancy is around 79.56 years.
 Around 66.2% of the population is between 15 and 64 years old.
 The fertility rate is 1.84 children per woman.